My ten-year high school reunion is taking place this weekend in Canada; I won’t be attending, as I am currently in Honduras.

 I’ve learned how to make conversation with just about anyone, and how to make friends quickly.
 I’ve learned how to never judge someone by how they look, where they’re from, or how many kilograms their backpack is.
 I’ve learned that people can be very surprising, and that first impressions can be very misleading.

-I’ve learned how to tie a sari, how to eat a mangosteen, how to catch a fish, how to fix a toilet, how to convert currency, how to shoot a gun, how to climb up an elephant, how to dance at a ceilidh, how to crack a coconut with a machete, how to make tamales, how to kill a cockroach, how to light a fire, how to drive a motorbike, and how to take a shot of tequila without grimacing.
+I’ve learned how to tie a sari, how to eat a mangosteen, how to catch a fish, how to fix a toilet, how to convert currency, how to shoot a gun, how to dance at a ceilidh, how to crack a coconut with a machete, how to make tamales, how to kill a cockroach, how to light a fire, how to drive a motorbike, and how to take a shot of tequila without grimacing.

 I’ve learned how to budget effectively, and to never be afraid to ask for a deal.
 I’ve learned how to spot a scam and to trust my gut above anything or anyone else.